Which Model Generated This Image? A Model-Agnostic Approach for Origin Attribution

 \subsection{Model Attribution with Multiple Source Models}

 In addition to verifying single models, we also investigate multi-source origin attribution conditions.
 We explore the process of verifying multiple sources using the eight trained one-class classifiers.
 Since this involves multi-source origin attribution, the evaluation metric used in this section is \textbf{accuracy} instead of AUC.
-We evaluate the model under the following conditions: 2 classes (SD, VQ-D), 4 classes (SD, VQ-D, LDM, Glide), 6 classes (SD, VQ-D, LDM, Glide, GALIP, ProGan), and 8 classes (SD, VQ-D, LDM, Glide, GALIP, ProGAN, StyleGAN2, GauGAN).
-As shown in Table~\ref{Table: OCC Multi Class}, the accuracy decreases with an increasing number of source models, except in the 8 classes condition.
-We believe this exception for the 8 classes condition occurs because the attribution of each model has been effectively learned by one of the eight classifiers.
+We evaluate the model under the following conditions: 2 classes (SD, VQ-D), 4 classes (SD, VQ-D, LDM, Glide), and 6 classes (SD, VQ-D, LDM, Glide, GALIP, ProGan).
+As shown in Table~\ref{Table: OCC Multi Class}, the accuracy decreases with an increasing number of source models.
 In every multi-class classification scenario mentioned above, one-class classifiers trained with OCC-CLIP consistently outperform those trained with CoOp.

 Furthermore, our methods can be adapted to directly train a multi-class classifier.
 As demonstrated in the table included in the supplementary material, the multi-class classifier trained using the OCC-CLIP approach is still shown to be more effective compared to the one trained using the CoOp approach.